zinping/MERN-Stack-Data/README.md

 * Mongo Express React Node (MERN) full-stack app, integrates React frontend with Node.js backend.
 * Note on full-stacks: MEAN stack a better option for large-scale applications while MERN stack leads the race in the faster development of smaller applications.
-* Tutorial code from [From Scratch - Développement Web](https://www.youtube.com/channel/UCHGLV13U7YRbjrKpqfbtyYg) with changes to styling and logic - see [:clap: Inspiration](#clap-inspiration) below
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/mern-stack-data?style=plastic)